Grimzentide/iRacing-Drag-Racing-At-Sonoma-Long/Instructions for event hosts.md

 ###Step 7:
 Give the site URL and the unique id from step 3 to your competitors

+###Step 8:
+Start a hosted session on Sonoma Long and invite people to join

 ###The following variables are avalable to be used
 ####Left Lane
 #####Text Widgets